 Women in California were granted the freedom to own land in 1849 when it became a state and it was written into the California Constitution.
 The fear was that Mexican women who married English-speaking settlers would lose their land to their husbands.

-One of the catalysts of this decision was a woman named Eulalia Pérez de Guillén Mariné, who was born in Laredo, Mexico in 1766.
-She married a soldier at 15 and gave him 12 children with 7 surviving.
+One of the catalysts of this decision was Eulalia Pérez de Guillén Mariné, born in Laredo, Mexico in 1766.
+She married a soldier at 15 and gave him 12 children.
+Only 7 survived.
 When her husband died, she was gifted a 14,000-acre rancho near Mission San Gabriel.
 She later remarried only to have her husband gamble away her land.

 Eulalia was one of the creators of lemonade.
-The missions had vast citrus orchards and she took the lemons and turned them into a refreshing beverage.
-It was one of the first products that were exported to Spain.
+The missions had vast citrus orchards and she turned the lemons into a refreshing beverage.
+It was one of the first products exported to Spain.

 The women of transportation

-You may have seen the classic film “The Harvey Girls” with Judy Garland and Angela Lansbury.
+You may have seen the classic film “The Harvey Girls,” starring Judy Garland and Angela Lansbury.
 Did you know there was a Harvey Restaurant at Union Station in Downtown L.A.?
-Harvey Restaurants were built at train stops starting in the late 1870s because there were no dining cars on trains at that time.
+Harvey Restaurants were built at train stops starting in the late 1870s because, at the time, there were no dining cars on trains.
 The meal accommodations at most stops were dirty and disgusting.

 The Union Station Harvey restaurant is now the home of Homebound Brewhaus.